Atlanta Car Accident Lawyer

 Contact an Experienced Atlanta Car Accident Attorney for a Free and Confidential Consultation

-Here at the Law Firm of Walter Gabriel, LLC, we have extensive experience handling a range of personal injury claims, including car accidents disputes.
-Attorney Walter Gabriel has worked as both a prosecutor and as a plaintiff’s attorney.
-His unique perspective on how to approach a dispute so as to secure a successful result in challenging circumstances comes from the substantial breadth and depth of his experience in litigation.
+The Law Firm of Walter Gabriel, LLC has extensive experience in a broad range of personal injury claims, including car accident disputes.
+Walter Gabriel has worked as both a prosecutor and plaintiff’s attorney.
+His unique perspective comes from the substantial breadth and depth of his experience in litigation.

 Close engagement with the client is the key to effective legal representation in a personal injury case.
-We have critical information on the case at-hand and how it relates to the client’s aspirations and concerns.
-This empowers us to be aggressive on behalf of our clients, rather than in a defensive and reactive manner.
+Walter Gabriel analyzes critical information about the accident and addresses all concerns.